-The GFS shared file system assures integrity of data when data is updated from multiple nodes.
-In the Solaris version, the file-lock function is enabled on multiple nodes using a conventional UFS API.
-When a distributed application is executed on multiple nodes, the conventional APIs are used ensuring application data transfer.
+The GFS Shared File System assures integrity of data when data is updated from multiple nodes.
+The file-lock function is enabled on across nodes using a conventional API of UNIX file system.
+When a distributed application is executed on multiple nodes, the conventional API of UNIX file system is used ensuring application data transfer.